-HERE IS THE LATEST IMPORTANT INFORMATION FOR JULY 2018
+HERE IS THE LATEST INFORMATION FOR SEPTEMBER 2018

 SeniorNet New Plymouth